 Milwaukee County Sheriff David A. Clarke Jr., is a lifelong resident of the City of Milwaukee.
 A Marquette University High School graduate, he was a member of the varsity basketball team that won the state private school championship in 1973.

-Clarke joined the Milwaukee Police Department in 1978 at the age of 21, and acquired a broad range of experience.
-In eleven years as a Patrol Officer, he received meritorious citations for felony arrests.
-He was promoted to Detective in 1989, and after only nine months as a Detective, was selected for the Milwaukee Police Department's specialized Homicide Division.
-Clarke was part of a team, which investigated more than 400 homicides in a four-year span.
-The Department made arrests in more than 80 percent of homicides, well above the national average of 60 percent.
+His 35-plus years as a law enforcement professional began in 1978, at the Milwaukee Police Department (MPD), where he served 24 distinguished years and acquired a broad range of experience.
+During his 11 years as a Patrol Officer, he received meritorious citations for felony arrests.
+He was promoted to Detective in 1989, and just nine months later was selected for the specialized Homicide Division, where he was part of a team that investigated more than 400 homicides in a four-year period.
+MPD made arrests in more than 80 percent of homicides, well above the national average of 60%.

-Three years later, Clarke was promoted to Lieutenant of Detectives, and was assigned to the Criminal Investigation Bureau as Shift Commander of the Crimes Against Property Division, the Violent Crimes Unit, and again, the Homicide Division.
-In 1996, he was promoted to the Milwaukee Police Department command staff as Captain of Police, and soon became Commander of the department's First District.
-The First Police District is the city's downtown business and entertainment district, and Clarke made it his goal to provide a safe environment for patrons of the expanding arts, theatre, and nightlife.
-Milwaukee's downtown is one of the safest in the nation.
+Clarke was promoted in 1992, to Lieutenant of Detectives and was assigned to the Criminal Investigation Bureau as Shift Commander of the Crimes Against Property Division, the Violent Crimes Unit, and again to the Homicide Division.
+In 1996, he was promoted to MPD’s command staff as Captain of Police, and soon became Commander of the Department's First District, located in Milwaukee’s business and entertainment center.
+Clarke’s goal was to provide a safe environment for the district’s employees, tourists, and patrons of the arts, dining and nightlife.